 Facts About NEFT

-It Facilitates one to one transfer from a bank account or person to another bank account.
-This system of fund transfer works across India among most of the banks.
-Today majority of the bank branches are NEFT enabled hence you can easily transfer money.
+NEFT facilitates one-to-one transfers from a bank account or individual to another bank account.
+This fund transfer system operates across India and is accessible through most banks.
+Nowadays, the majority of bank branches are NEFT-enabled, making money transfers easy.

-You can use NEFT fund transfer system through Net Banking, mobile Banking and by visiting the branch.
-In the branch you can also deposit cash for the fund transfer.
-However, the cash amount can’t be more than ₹50 thousands.
+You can utilize the NEFT fund transfer system via Net Banking, mobile banking, or by visiting a branch.
+At the branch, you can also deposit cash for the transfer, but the cash amount cannot exceed ₹50,000.

-You can use the NEFT system to transfer money to the NRE or NRO account.
-But, you can’t send money out of the country except Nepal and Bhutan.
+NEFT can be used to transfer money to NRE (Non-Resident External) or NRO (Non-Resident Ordinary) accounts.
+However, it is not permitted to send money outside of the country, except to Nepal and Bhutan.

 You can learn more about the mechanism and other important facts about NEFT Charges and timings in my detailed post.